 Every Child Has Rights - We Protect Them

-1. 92% of children with a CASA attend school regularly
+1. 90% will attend school regularly

-Children are referred to our program from a variety of sources including the juvenile court judges, attorneys, caseworkers, service providers, teachers and family members.
+Children are referred to CASA from a variety of sources including the juvenile court judges, attorneys, caseworkers, service providers, teachers and family members.
 CASA advocates are matched to a child's case where their skills and training will benefit the children most.
 CASA advocates work to get their child’s court case expedited in addition to helping the child they’re working with find a permanent home as quickly as possible.

 Change a Child's Story

 Sara had never attended school, even though she was nine.
 Her CASA fought for her to stay in a classroom with her peers for half a day and have intense tutoring the other half and it paid off.
 Sara was able to catch up to her class before the end of the year.